nextstrain/ncov/narratives/ncov_sit-rep_2020-03-02.md

 <br>

 Divergence is measured as the number of changes (mutations) in the genome.
-Several sequences have zero mutations -- meaning they are all identical to the root (center) of the tree.
+Some sequences may have zero mutations -- meaning they are all identical to the root (center) of the tree.
-Other viruses have between one and ten mutations.
+Other viruses have between one and eleven mutations.

 <br>